Close menu

 HPQ Silicon in a Promising Phase

-HPQ Silicon is currently valued at just under CAD 40 million.
+HPQ Silicon is currently valued at approximately CAD 80 million.
 The reason for this is the company's early stage, on the cusp of transitioning from the pilot phase to commercial production.
 This situation opens a window of opportunity for speculative investors, as HPQ's technology has already been partially validated through initial commercial supply agreements.
-Just recently, the company signed a letter of intent with a leading European battery component manufacturer to purchase up to 500 tons of the patented silicon material annually, starting in 2027.
-To secure upcoming reactor operations, HPQ Silicon also successfully completed a strategic financing round totalling CAD 4.5 million, facilitated by the Canadian investment bank Canaccord Genuity.
+Just recently, the company signed a memorandum of understanding (MOU) with a company in Northern Germany to explore the potential supply of the patented silicon material.
+To secure upcoming reactor operations, HPQ Silicon successfully completed a financing round totalling CAD 3.0 million via a non-brokered private placement, which was fully subscribed.

 Conclusion: HPQ Silicon as an Acquisition Target